code-423n4/2024-06-panoptic/4naly3er-report.md

           /// @notice Get the total required amount of collateral tokens of a user/account across all active positions to stay above the margin requirement.
           /// @dev Returns the token amounts required for the entire account with active positions in 'positionIdList' (list of tokenIds).
-          /// @param atTick Tick to convert values at.
-This can be the current tick or the Uniswap pool TWAP tick.
+          /// @param atTick The tick at which to evaluate the account's positions

-1197:     /// @param atTick Tick to convert values at.
-This can be the current tick or the Uniswap pool TWAP tick.
+1206:     /// @param atTick The tick at which to evaluate the account's positions
-          /// @param positionBalanceArray The list of all historical positions held by the 'optionOwner', stored as [[tokenId, balance/poolUtilizationAtMint], ...].
+          /// @param positionBalanceArray The list of all historical positions held by the 'optionOwner', stored as [[tokenId, balance/poolUtilizationAtMint], ...]
-          /// @return tokenRequired The amount of tokens required to stay above the margin threshold for all active positions of user. function _getTotalRequiredCollateral(
+          /// @return tokenRequired The amount of tokens required to stay above the margin threshold for all active positions of user function _getTotalRequiredCollateral(
               int24 atTick,
               uint256[2][] memory positionBalanceArray